-ARM I: Patients receive nivolumab intravenously (IV) over 60 minutes on day 1.
-Treatment repeats every 14 days for 2 courses.
-Patients then undergo partial or radical nephrectomy.
-Patient then receive nivolumab IV on day 1.
-Treatment repeats every 14 days for 6 courses, and then every 28 days for 6 courses in the absence of disease progression or unacceptable toxicity.
+ARM I: Patients receive nivolumab intravenously (IV) over 30 minutes on day 1.
+Treatment repeats every 14 days for 2 cycles.
+Patients then undergo partial or radical nephrectomy 7-28 days later.
+Patient then receive nivolumab over 30 IV on day 1.
+Treatment repeats every 14 days for 6 cycles, and then every 28 days for 6 cycles in the absence of disease progression or unacceptable toxicity.

-ARM II: Patients undergo partial or radical nephrectomy followed by observation.
+ARM II: Patients undergo partial or radical nephrectomy within 8 weeks after registration followed by observation.

 After completion of study treatment, patients are followed up every 3 months for 2 years, every 6 months for 3 years, and every 12 months for 5 years.

-Sarcomatoid Renal Cell Carcinoma Stage II Renal Cell Cancer AJCC v7 Stage III Renal Cell Cancer AJCC v7 Unclassified Renal Cell Carcinoma Carcinoma Carcinoma, Renal Cell Nivolumab Antibodies, Monoclonal Conventional Surgery Laboratory Biomarker Analysis Patient Observation Pharmacological Study Quality-of-Life Assessment
+Metastatic Renal Cell Carcinoma, Sarcomatoid Renal Cell Carcinoma, Stage II Renal Cell Cancer AJCC v7, Stage III Renal Cell Cancer AJCC v7, Unclassified Renal Cell Carcinoma, Carcinoma, Renal Cell Carcinoma, Nivolumab, Nephrectomy, Patient Observation, Quality-of-Life Assessment, nivolumab, nephrectomy

 For people ages 18 years and up

 - Patients must have a renal mass consistent with a clinical stage >= T2Nx renal cell carcinoma (RCC) or TanyN+ RCC for which radical or partial nephrectomy is planned